rajatrakesh/CDF-CDH-Workshop/README.md

 * Cloudera CDH (Impala, Kudu, Hue)
 * Cloudera Data Flow (Nifi, Registry)

-We provide instructions to deploy a single node CDH cluster with all the above pre-requisites configured and installed [Github Repo](https://github.com/fabiog1901/OneNodeCDHCluster)
+We provide instructions to deploy a single node CDH cluster with all the above pre-requisites configured and installed here: [Github Repo](https://github.com/fabiog1901/OneNodeCDHCluster)

-Using this repo, you can bring up a CDH cluster (also includes CDSW deployment instructions as well).
-Alternatively, you can also deploy it as an instance on AWS using a public AMI available (for Cloudera Workshops ONLY).
+Using this repo, you can bring up a CDH cluster with all components pre-installed (also includes CDSW deployment instructions as well).
+For specific cloudera workshops, we may provide an AMI image that can be launched without the need to install all components from scratch.

 To prepare the environment:

 * Deploy the OneNodeCluster using [Github Repo](https://github.com/fabiog1901/OneNodeCDHCluster).
 This OneNodeCluster Github repo was built by my colleague **Fabio**, who put in a lot of effort to have a single CDSW+CDH+CDF instance that can be leveraged for end-to-end demos and labs.
+The deployment takes <30 mins for a built-from-scratch environment.

 --